How can Yachtsnet offer these lower rates? |

 Although it is not essential, it is often an advantage

-for you to see the survey carried out.
+for you to see the survey carried out, although it is better not to distract the surveyor too much from his task.
 It is important to

 note that as buyer, you are responsible for the cost of repairing